RapidBus - Expanding service in Kelowna & extending the line to the Westside

-In Kelowna,this next phase of the RapidBus project will result in four improved exchanges, five new RapidBus stations, branded shelters and real-time passenger information displays.
+In Kelowna, the RapidBus project will result in four improved exchanges, five new RapidBus stations, branded shelters and real-time passenger information displays.
 Transit improvements that are part of the City of Kelowna's revitalization program for Rutland are complete and the new exchange is in service.
 Construction of the new Okanagan College and Queensway exchanges are underway.
-An exchange in Pandosy Village will also be upgraded within the year.
-Construction of new stations on Highway 97 at Gordon Drive and Richter Street are complete and have gone into service.
+An exchange in South Pandosy will also be upgraded this year.
+Construction of new stations on Highway 97 at Gordon Drive and Richter Street are complete and are in service.

 In the Westbank First Nation, four new RapidBus stations with branded shelters and real-time passenger information displays have been built.
 The stations are located at Westside Road as part of the new interchange, and at Butt Road on opposite sides of Highway 97.
-Construction of the Westside Road station is complete, and is in service.
-The stations at Butt Road are complete and will go into service on August 31st.
+All of these stations are in service.

-While RapidBus service on the Westside will provide faster, more frequent public transportation, it will also result in changes to existing routes.
-Public input and feedback has been sought through information sessions, open houses and an online survey on proposed schedules.
-The results of that consultation are available, and have been used to set the schedule that will go into effect on August 31st.
-Information on the service changes coming this fall are available here.
+While RapidBus service on the Westside will provide faster, more frequent public transportation, it also resulted in changes to existing routes.
+Public input and feedback on proposed schedule was sought through information sessions, open houses and an online survey.
+The results of that consultation are available, and were used to set the schedule that went into effect on August 31st.
+Information on the service changes are available here.

 For further information, visit Kelowna RapidBus